 Copyright © Nucleus Medical Media, Inc.

 A simple biopsy usually takes a few minutes.
 A biopsy involving surgery takes longer.

 You may have pain in the area where the sample was removed.
 Ask your doctor about medication to help with the pain.

 You will be able to go home after a simple biopsy.
 If your biopsy involved surgery, you may need to stay in the hospital for 1-2 days.

 Be sure to follow your doctor's

 If you have stitches, have them removed when instructed.

-Contact your doctor if any of the following occur: Redness, swelling, increasing pain, excessive bleeding, or discharge from the biopsy siteSigns of infection, including fever and chillsPain that you cannot control with the medication you have been givenNew or worsening symptoms
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Redness, swelling, increasing pain, excessive bleeding, or discharge from the biopsy siteSigns of infection, including fever and chillsPain that you cannot control with the medication you have been givenNew or worsening symptoms